SUMMER INTERNSHIP

 Overview

-Our summer internships, typically arranged through partnerships with colleges and universities, are open to all students.
-Interns spend six to eight weeks in Ecuador, beginning with a three-day orientation in or near Quito before moving to their host community for five to seven weeks.
+Our summer internships, while typically arranged through our existing partnerships with colleges and universities, are open to anyone.
+Interns spend six to eight weeks in Ecuador, beginning with a multi-day orientation in or near Quito before moving to their host community.

 During their stay, interns work at least 30 hours per week, structured as four- or five-day workweeks depending on the project.
 Remaining days are flexible for relaxation, personal projects, or independent travel.
 Students also participate in a program excursion, including a four-day stay outside the host community.